 The training modules will keep the modular structure of CEN EPB Standards (new feature) so that different training modules can be used separately.
 This shall make the training materials more usable e.g. for public authorities, national trainings of independent experts for certification where innovative solutions are not fully covered today.
 However, to become a CEN EPB Standards certified expert all trainings modules are required and as such the qualification examination will cover all topics.
 English version of training material will be translated first to French, Italian, Croatian and Slovak.

 3. Online pilot training and certification on experimental platform during project implementation

 The online pilot training shall be organized on the protected area of CEN-CE's website between in Q1 2020.
 It shall test if the overall mindset of the CEN-CE project is effective e.g.:

 - Overcome gaps in national calculation methodologies e.g. measured energy evaluation, building automation and control, indoor climate indicators and in such way contribute to improved operation and maintenance of buildings;

 - Ensure proper interactions between manufactures (products, systems), design and execution.

-4. Commercial training during project afterlife
+4. Commercial training and certification during project afterlife